code-with-zeeshan/universal-translation-system/README.md

 - **Contributing Compute Power:**
   If you want to support the project and make your node available to the global system, register your node with the coordinator so it can be added to the public decoder pool.

+- **Hybrid Deployment:**
+  Run your own encoder locally while using the shared decoder pool, or run your own complete system with encoder, decoder, and coordinator.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for registration instructions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for registration instructions and [REDIS_INTEGRATION.md](docs/REDIS_INTEGRATION.md) for details on the distributed decoder pool.

 ## 🚀 Quick Start